waggle-sensor/microWaggle/README.md

 In order to proceed, you can create a Particle.io account [here](https://login.particle.io/signup).

-### 2. Register your Device and get your Particle access token:
+### 2. Register your Device and get your Particle Access Token:

 After your Particle.io account is set up, your devices can be registered to your account via this [link](https://setup.particle.io/).
 The devices registered on your account can be veiwed through the Particle.io [Console](https://console.particle.io/devices).
-At this point you can recognize the Device IDs for your devices set by Particle.io.
+At this point you can recognize the device IDs for your devices set by Particle.io.
 The particle.io console should look like this:
 <img src="https://raw.githubusercontent.com/waggle-sensor/microWaggle/master/integrated/resources/devices.png" width="600">

 You can simply click on the device ID you seek to visit the page specific to the selected device (The link should look like this: https://console.particle.io/devices/YOUR_DEVICE_ID).
 Particle.io also provides an Integrated Web based Development Environment(IDE).
 The platform also provides detailed [documentation](https://docs.particle.io/guide/getting-started/build/photon/#web-ide) on working your way around the Web IDE.
 Moving forward, it is necessary to seek out the [access token](https://docs.particle.io/guide/how-to-build-a-product/authentication/#what-39-s-an-access-token-) tied to your Particle.io account.
 Reading data as well as sending commands to your devices can only be done through an access token.
 Access token can be easilly gained thorugh the Particle.io [Build](https://build.particle.io/build/) page.